Federated Unlearning: How to Efficiently Erase a Client in FL?: Evaluation

 \section{Evaluation}

+\textbf{Unlearning Scenarios:} We consider two scenarios to illustrate the phenomenon of unlearning: (i) removing the effect of backdoor triggers and (ii) removing the effect of flipping.
+At a high level, a successful federated unlearning method should produce a model that does not perform well on the target client's data distribution while keeping good performance on the other clients' data distribution.
+The goal in the above mentioned scenarios is to deliberately differentiate the target client's data distribution from the data distribution of the other clients.

+\textbf{Performance Measures:} In general, an effective federated unlearning method must remove the contribution of the target client's data, maintain good performance, and be more efficient than retraining from scratch.
+To reflect these properties in our evaluation, we use three performance measures (similar to \citet{warnecke2023machine}).

+\textit{Efficacy of unlearning.} The efficacy of an unlearning method measures how successful it is in removing the contribution of the target client's data.
+We quantify the efficacy of unlearning by evaluating the performance of the unlearned model on the target client's data distribution.
+In particular, we use the following two metrics to measure efficacy: (i) accuracy on the target client's data distribution: depending on the scenario this will be accuracy on a hold-out test set of backdoored or flipped images; and (ii) membership inference risk with respect to the target client's dataset.

+\textit{Fidelity of unlearning.} The fidelity of an unlearning method measures whether it can maintain a performance close to the original model.
+We quantify the fidelity of unlearning by evaluating the performance of the unlearned model on the retained clients' data distribution.
+In particular, we use the accuracy of the unlearned model on a hold-out test set of clean images to measure fidelity.

+\textit{Efficiency of unlearning.} While it is straightforward to perform unlearning by retraining the FL model from scratch without the participation of the target client, such retraining incurs significant communication and computation costs.
+The efficiency of an unlearning method measures the reduction in communication and computation costs wrt. retraining.
+We evaluate the efficiency of the proposed unlearning method by comparing its communication cost with that of retraining.
+We focus on the communication cost since it is known to be a key bottleneck in FL~\cite{kairouz2021fl}.

-\textbf{Dataset and Model Architecture:} Our initial study is conducted on MNIST digit recognition task~\cite{lecun1998mnist} using a CNN from~\citet{mcmahan2017communication} with two $5\times 5$ convolution layers, a fully connected layer with 512 units and ReLu activation, and a final softmax output layer (1,663,370 total parameters).
-We equally partition the $60000$ training images across $N$ clients in the FL process, one of which is the target client (i.e., the one that wants to opt out of federation).
-We detail out the hyperparameters used for FL training and unlearning in the appendix.
+\textbf{Datasets and Model Architecture:} To evaluate the performance of the proposed method, we utilize three datasets: MNIST~\cite{lecun1998mnist}, EMNIST (balanced version)~\cite{cohen2017emnist}, and CIFAR-10~\cite{krizhevsky2009learning}.
+For all datasets, we use a CNN from~\cite{mcmahan2017communication} with two $5\times 5$ convolution layers, a fully connected layer with 512 units and ReLu activation, and a final softmax output layer ($1,663,370$ total parameters).
+We equally partition the training images of each dataset across $N$ clients in the FL process, one of which is the target client.
+We detail the hyperparameters used for FL training and unlearning in Appendix~\ref{app:hyperparameters}.